lunny/gop/README.md

 * GOPATH compitable
 * Multiple build targets support
+* Put your projects out of global GOPATH

 ## Installation

-Please ensure you have install the `go` command, GOP  will invoke it on building or testing
+Please ensure you have installed the `go` command, GOP will invoke it on building or testing

 ```
 go get github.com/lunny/gop